matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 basic LaTeX2e maths commands and the TeX maths commands, with the possible exception of commands that could be security risks.

+{{% boxes/warning %}}
+Certain commands, such as [those that can create macros](https://katex.org/docs/supported#macros), are potentially dangerous.
+Clients should either decline to process those commands, or should take care to ensure that they are handled in safe ways (such as by limiting recursion).
+In general, LaTeX commands should be filtered by allowing known-good commands rather than forbidding known-bad commands.
+Some LaTeX libraries may have options for doing this.
+{{% /boxes/warning %}}

 #### Server behaviour

 Homeservers SHOULD reject `m.room.message` events which don't have a